Codrineye/Glass-4.0/README.md

 # Glass-4.0
 This is a UI library that I created to help assist building games in SFML.

+Not Real Glass.

+Codenoodle Fork.